Research | Echoes of the Great Recession in Commercial Real Estate

 Research | On Testifying Experts and their Misuse of Models

-This article, co-written by Ron Bewley and PF2 director Gene Phillips, was published in the Commercial Law Quarterly.
+This article was published in the Commercial Law Quarterly.
 It describes thematic challenges scientific experts face when building models; pressures and biases they face; regular shortcomings found in their approach to modeling; and, sometimes, experts' over-reliance on the outputs they derive from the modeling process.

 This research paper examines flaws in the implementation of the correlated binomial, and suggests improvements that overcome the existing shortcomings.
 (Journal of Structured Finance, by subscription)